nico-policzer/predict_alzheimers_from_mri/README.md

 Medical imaging is a critical domain for applying deep learning, particularly for analyzing MRI scans.
 This project implements a **convolutional neural network (CNN)** using a pretrained **VGG16** model to classify MRI scans into four classes, enhancing the accuracy and efficiency of disease detection.

-Key features include:
-- Transfer learning with the VGG16 model.
-- Data preprocessing and augmentation to standardize and enhance the dataset.
-- Regularization techniques to reduce overfitting and improve model generalization.

 ---

 ## **Key Features**